ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 Still reviewing, but I think I'm working my way up, and luckily I'm doing better at pulling in my knowledge from the previous days and better understanding what's going on.

+## D20: Wednesday, August 30th, 2017

+**What did I learn today?**:

+Another deep dive into some of the more complex features of functions including closures, recursions, and callbacks.

+**How does this build on from yesterday?**:

+Completed the functions section, and built off of what I learned yesterday with anon functions and function expressions.
+I have a better understanding of how we can use functions and their various uses, though I will definitely take some time to review the callbacks section in particular to really solidify my understanding.

+**Key Takeways & Points to Review**:

+* Closures: Enclosing a variable inside a function in order to limit it's scope.
+* Recursion: Calling a function inside iself.
+* Callbacks: Calling a function inside a function - often used for functional programming.

+**Any Reflections?**:

+Learning a lot and tomorrow I'm onto to the exercises.
+We'll see how that goes.